Last updated June 12, 2018

 Arizona is one of the more complicated states when it comes to registering for a sales tax permit.
-While the state soon plans to simplify their system in 2016, right now sellers may find that they need to register for an Arizona state sales tax permit and permits for multiple cities.
+Online sellers may find that they need to register for an Arizona state sales tax permit and permits for multiple cities.
 This guide will explain what you need to know.

 How to Register for a Sales Tax Permit with the State of Arizona

 1. Who needs a sales tax permit in Arizona?
 While not a true sales tax, the Transaction Privilege Tax works roughly the same way.
 The only difference is it’s a tax on the vendor for the “privilege of doing business in Arizona.”
 Only certain businesses are taxed.
 They include, but not limited to:

 retail sales, restaurants/bars, hotel/motel (transient lodging), commercial leasing, advertising, amusements, personal property rentals, real property rentals, construction contracting, owner/builders, manufactured building, severance (mining, timbering), transportation, printing, publishing, utilities, communications, air/railroad, private cars/pipelines and use tax.